verge-io/docs/docs/product-guide/NAS-joinADDomain.md

 If a NAS service does not get a "**Joined**" AD Status:

+### Verify specified AD user has adequate permissions to join computers to the domain

+### Verify that the NAS service has a valid IP configuration

+- NAS Service dashboard - check **Static vs. DHCP**
+- If *Static*: verify correct settings for IP address, gateway, and DNS Servers.
+- If *DHCP*: check the network to verify that the NAS VM has received a valid address.

+### Verify that the NAS has been placed on the correct network with the correct settings

+- If the NAS service cannot reach the AD domain, **it will fail to join**.
+- The NAS dashboard's Networks/VM NICs section will indicate the NIC network and Status.
+- Click **Edit** on the **left menu** of the NAS Service dashboard to select a different network if necessary.

+### Verify Workgroup/Realm

+- If the Workgroup or Realm is **incorrectly entered**, it will **fail to join**.
+- The Workgroup can typically be found on any domain member server by typing `whoami` at a command prompt.
+The result returned is **workgroup \ username**.
+- The Realm can typically be found on any domain member server by reviewing the System properties.
+The value **Domain:** lists the entire Realm.
+- Both properties can also be found using the `systeminfo` command from the command prompt.

+### Verify that the NAS service can resolve the Domain/Realm (By name)

+- If *Static*: verify correct settings for IP address, gateway, and DNS Servers.
+- If *DHCP*: verify the network has been configured with correct DNS servers.

 ### Verify the creation of the Organizational Unit (OU)

 - If an Organization Unit (OU) is specified within the VergeOS CIFS settings, that OU **must already exist within AD**.
 Create the OU within your Active Directory **before** attempting a join.